bserdar/jcliff/README.markdown

 After the preprocessing, the paths are built, and a difference is computed.
 The differences are:

-   - add: Add a new configuration item to JBoss tree
+   - `add`: Add a new configuration item to JBoss tree
-   - modify: Modify an existing item in JBoss tree.
+   - `modify`: Modify an existing item in JBoss tree.
 Only the leaf modified paths appear in the delta.
 That is, if a datasource attribute is modified, the datasource node itself is not in the delta, only the modified attribute is.
-   - remove: Remove an item from JBoss tree.
+   - `remove`: Remove an item from JBoss tree.
 This is done by assigning the value of an object to `"deleted"`.
-   - undefine: Undefine item in JBoss tree.
+   - `undefine`: Undefine item in JBoss tree.
-   - listAdd: Add a new element in a list in JBoss tree.
+   - `listAdd`: Add a new element in a list in JBoss tree.
-   - listRemove: Remove an element from a JBoss list.
+   - `listRemove`: Remove an element from a JBoss list.

 Hack: you can't add a nontrivial object, and set its attributes.
 The attributes of the nontrivial object don't exist until the object is